 We all looked slowly toward the door.
-It was opened, but the slamming was from the front door, so we didn’t see anything from here.
+It was opened, but the slamming was made by the front door, so we didn’t see anything from here.
 There was dead silence.
 I heard only our fast breathing.

 Then there was a stepping sound.
-I grinned my teeth and covered Heejun’s mouth, so he won’t make noise.
+I grinned my teeth and covered Heejun’s mouth, so he won’t make noise either.
 My heart was racing, just like when I saw that corpse in Hwang-ya.
-There were no more steps.
+Suddenly there were no more footsteps.
 I gathered that little courage, which I had left, and carefully went toward the kitchen.
 Members followed me hesitantly.

-I lighted the living room with my phone.
+I illuminated the living room with my phone.
 I observed every corner and turned my ears, but I didn’t see and hear anything anymore.
 I relaxed a little.

 “Our imagination?”
 Inseong whispered, holding hand on his chest.

 “I don’t see manager,” I said.
-Front door were closed.
-I blamed everything on wind and our vivid, irritating imagination, when I got one more message.
+The front door was closed.
+I blamed everything on wind and our vivid, irritating imagination, when I received one more message.

 “I’m afraid.
 Open it.”
 I ordered Seungjun.